Natalie Anderson

-Natalie Jane Anderson (born on 24 October 1981) is an English actress, singer and television presenter.
-She is known for her roles as Stella Davenport in the medical drama The Royal from 2005 to 2008 and Alicia Metcalfe in the ITV soap opera Emmerdale from 2010 to 2015.
+Natalie Jane Anderson (born 24 October 1981) is an English actress, singer and television presenter who is known for her roles as Stella Davenport in the medical drama The Royal from 2005 to 2008 and Alicia Metcalfe in the ITV soap opera Emmerdale from 2010 to 2015.
 She also played the role of Nessarose in the London production Wicked from May 2009 to March 2010.
 In 2015, she began appearing on the ITV talk shows This Morning and Loose Women on a recurring basis; Anderson also portrayed the role of Lexi Calder in the Channel 4 soap opera Hollyoaks from 2021 to 2022.
+In 2021, she played the role of Maryanne Borden in Liam Neeson action thriller Memory.
+In 2023, Anderson took guest roles in Happy Valley and Boiling Point and appeared on stage at Hull Truck Theatre as Kayla in Anna Jordan’s two hander play Pop Music.
+In 2024, Anderson played Claire Walker in the Netflix adaptation of Harlan Coben’s thriller “Fool Me Once”.

 Early and personal life

 Anderson was born in Bradford, West Yorkshire, England.
-She was once a Bradford Bulls chearleader.
-Anderson married fiancé James Shepherd at a ceremony in Harrogate on 6 June 2008.
-On 1 August 2012, Anderson and her husband had their first son.
+She was once a Bradford Bulls cheerleader.
+Anderson married James Shepherd at a ceremony in Harrogate on 6 June 2008.
+On 1 August 2012, Anderson gave birth to their first child, a son.

 Career

 In 2001, Anderson competed in Pop Idol; she narrowly missed out on a place in the live finals after finishing third in her group.
 Anderson appeared as Nurse Stella Davenport in the ITV drama series The Royal between 2005 and 2008.
 Then in 2008, she released an album, Return to Me.

+From 2009–2010, Anderson played the role of Nessarose in the West End production of Wicked at Apollo Theatre taking over the role from Caroline Keiff.

 Anderson joined the cast of Emmerdale in 2010 as Alicia Gallagher, Leyla Harding's (Roxy Shahidi) sister.
 On 24 May 2015, Anderson announced she would be not be renewing her contract for Emmerdale and would leave the soap after five years.